 Yes, ALL new graduate students are required to submit their final transcript with the degree conferral prior to enrolling in classes.

 Can I defer my admission to UCI?

 Yes, in many cases you can.
 If you have been admitted but cannot attend the quarter for which you were admitted, you may request your department to let you defer for a maximum of one year.
-Deferments are at the department’s discretion and are not guaranteed.
+Deferrals are at the department’s discretion and are not guaranteed.
 If approved, your program should notify the Graduate Division so that your admissions records can be updated.
-You will need to submit an SIR again using the paper form prior to enrolling as a student.
+You will need to submit an SIR again using the a new link that will be provided prior to registration.

 I was previously enrolled as a graduate student, but was not able to complete the program.
 How can I reapply to complete my program?

-You will need to create a new profile and submit a new online application and pay the application fee.
+You will need to submit a new online application and pay the application fee.
 If your tests scores are still valid, you do not need to resubmit them.
 Contact the Graduate Division to request that copies of previously submitted transcripts be sent to your program.
-Transcripts for any academic work done since your previous application should be submitted to your program.
+Transcripts for any academic work done since your previous application should be uploaded to your application.
 Your department may request that you submit new letters of recommendation.